 Grafana helps in studying data, analytics, and monitoring over a period of time.
 It is also known as time-series analysis.

 Step 1: Go to Grafana’s official page and download Grafana for the respective operating system.

 sudo service grafana-server start systemctl daemon-reload systemctl start grafana-server systemctl status grafana-server

 This will start the Grafana server process with the Grafana user, which was created at the time of installation.
-The default HTTP port is 3000 (http://localhost:3000) and the default user and group is admin.
+The default HTTP port is 3000 (http://localhost:3000) and the default user and group are admin.

 Default login and password of Grafana are: admin/admin

 Finally, when you hit the ip_address in the browser, the homepage will be shown as below:

 Enter your credentials in the login page, you will see the screen shown below:

 Step 1: Go to the official page of Prometheus and copy the link address.